 Notes

-This recipe calls for canned tomatoes.
+- This homemade meat sauce recipe calls for canned tomatoes.
 If you’re a home canner, feel free to substitute your homemade version in equal amounts.

 Also, if I don’t have any wine and only 2 lbs of ground meat would I adjust the other liquid amounts?